-How to Respond to an Interview Request (Email Examples)
+How to Respond to an Interview Request: Expert Tips + Email Templates

 Image: https://unsplash.com/photos/man-operating-laptop-on-top-of-table-C3V88BOoRoM

-Receiving an interview invitation email is an exciting experience for a job-seeker.
+Receiving an interview invite email is something that all job-seekers crave.
 It shows that the employer appreciates your skills and experience, and is ready to envision you as a part of their team.

 - how to respond to a job interview invitation from the hiring manager,